• Free shipping on all orders

 1. Daily Brushing

-When you adopt an Australian Shepherd, there is nothing you can do to get out of daily brushing.
-Brushing is the easiest and best thing you can do to maintain your dog’s coat.
+When you adopt an Australian Shepherd, you can do nothing to avoid daily brushing.
 If you aren’t brushing your dog regularly, dirt, debris, oils, and loose fur can all build up and cause problems.

-These dogs are often described as heavy shedders.
-However, that doesn’t mean that they shed all the time heavily.
+Aussies are heavy shedders but don’t shed heavily year-round.
 Instead, they have “shedding seasons.”
 They may shed moderately during much of the year but then shed heavily for a few months when the seasons change.

-During these heavier shedding periods, brushing them becomes extremely important.
-These daily brushing sessions will remove much of the dead coat before it ends up all over your house.
+During these heavier shedding periods, brushing them becomes more important.
+Daily brushing sessions remove much of the dead coat before it ends up all over your house.
 Plus, brushing also stimulates the new coat growth, helping their coat stay healthy and protecting the dog from the elements.

 brushing australian shepherd dog